top of page

 1. No fund-raising or team-purchasing may be done without approval from the AD

-4. All athletes are to take good care of the school’s equipment.
+2. All athletes are to take good care of the school’s equipment, facilities, and vehicles.

 EAGLE'S LANDING CHRISTIAN ACADEMY